icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/dispatch-pipeline.md

 abstraction with a single `dispatch` method that accepts an incoming request and returns an outgoing response.
 It's the server-side counterpart to the [Invoker](../invocation/invocation-pipeline#the-invoker-abstraction) abstraction.

+An important difference is you need to implement this Dispatcher abstraction to fulfill the requests and produce the responses.
+The Invoker abstraction is implemented by IceRPC's connections.

-In C#, this abstraction is the `IDispatcher` interface:
+In C#, this dispatcher abstraction is the `IDispatcher` interface:
 ```csharp
 namespace IceRpc;